 The employer couldn’t certify that the scheme meets set 3 of the alternative quality requirements in relation to John, as one of the requirements is that under this set, all earnings must be pensionable, which isn’t the case for John.

 There are additional quality requirement conditions which must be met by a scheme using one (or more) of the alternative sets.
+These requirements include:

 The actual process of certification involves completing a certificate.
 The certificate must be in writing and contain the following information: